briancsparks/imstall/README.md

 So, I decided to build scripts for the ones I've had to install manually, and here they are.
 These have been used on Ubuntu 16.04 only.
 If something fails on it, leave me an issue.
 If it fails on 18.04 or 20.04, leave an issue, but it might not get fixed right away.
 PRs are appreciated.
 PRs for non-Ubuntu are doubly appreciated.
+(See below.)

-# Anaconda
+### Anaconda

 ```sh
 npx imstall anaconda